InMechaSol/IMS/README.md

-# IMS - an Enterprise Compute Ecosystem Solution
+# an Enterprise Compute-Ecosystem Solution
-- the IMS repository is an open source example of InMechaSol's Ecosystem Approach to Enterprise Compute Solutions.
+- the IMS repository is an open source example of [InMechaSol](https://www.InMechaSol.org)'s Ecosystem Approach to Enterprise Compute Solutions.
 - an Ecosystem is comprised of many differenet _human actors_
   - (users, operators, developers)
 - and mixed _compute solutions_